Location of zeros of non-trivial positive supersolutions to Schr\"odinger equations: Irreducibility and Feynman-Kac formula

 \begin{lemma} A symmetric Markov $C_0$-semigroup $(T_t)_{t\ge 0}$ on $L^2(E;m)$ satisfying the absolute continuity condition is irreducible if and only if its Green function $G$ is strictly positive on $E\times E$. \end{lemma} \begin{proof} Sufficiency is clear.
-By \cite[Exercise 4.7.1]{FOT}, for every open $V\subset E$,
+By \cite[Exercise 4.7.1]{FOT}, for every finely-open $V\subset E$ such that $Cap_A(V)>0$, we have